JAGFx/FormJS/README.md

 <!-- DESCRIPTION/ -->

-jQuery plugin to send a html form over ajax request with feedback system
+jQuery plugin submit a form without reloading the page.
+It send a customizable feedback after sending

 <!-- /DESCRIPTION -->